The History of the City

 In 1812 the municipality of Mariánské Lázně is officially created following a decision taken by Karel Kašpar Reitenberger (abbot of Teplá Premonstrate Monastery).

 Mariánské Lázně Declared a Public Spa

 On 6.
-11. 1818 Mariánské Lázně was declared a public spa by government decree issued by the Chief Burgrave K. F. Libštejnský.
+11. 1818 Mariánské Lázně was declared a public spa by government decree issued by the Chief Burgrave F. A. Libštejnský.

 City of parks, pavilions and colonnades

 horticulturist , who in 1817 initiated a unique development of landscaping in Marianske Lazne.

 Between 1817 and 1823, three noted citizens - horticulturist Václav Skalník, architect Jiří Fischer and builder Anton Turner, financially supported by the Abbot Karel Kašpar Reitenberger, transformed this inhospitable, marshy valley into a beautiful park town featuring neo-Classical spa houses, pavilions and colonnades.

 visited Marianske Lazne in 1820.
 He came to Marianske Lazne twice more and in 1823 experienced here his late love story with a young noblewoman Ulrike von Levetzow.